nullivex/ah-wiki/Production-Notes.md

 ## Global Packages

 It's probably best to avoid installing any global packages.
-This way, you won't have to worry about conflicts, and your project can be kept up to date more simply.
-When you use npm to install a local package the package's binaries are always copied into `./node_modules/.bin`.
+This way, you won't have to worry about conflicts, and your project can be kept up to date more easily.
+When using npm to install a local package the package's binaries are always copied into `./node_modules/.bin`.

 You can add local references to your $PATH like so to use these local binaries:

 `export PATH=$PATH:node_modules/.bin`

-## Misc
+## Security

 Be sure to change `api.configdata.general.serverToken` to something unique for your application